DharshiBalasubramaniyam/Notes-App/README.md

 # Notes app using React js

-This is a simple notes app where users can add, edit, delete and view notes.

-Notes are stored in local storage.
+- Developed a user-friendly notes app using React.js and CSS, allowing seamless creation, updating, deletion, and viewing of notes, enhancing productivity and organization.
+- Utilized local storage to enable offline functionality, ensuring users can access and manage their notes even without an internet connection, fostering convenience and accessibility.
+- Designed a minimalist interface for intuitive navigation and enhanced user experience, prioritizing simplicity and functionality in note-taking tasks.

 # Getting Started with Create React App